gbmhunter/blog/content/electronics/circuit-design/filters/passive-filters/index.md

 ## Building A VDAC From An ADC And Low-pass RC Filter

-**Low-pass RC filters can also be used to create a VDAC (voltage-based digital-to-analogue converter) from a [PWM signal](/electronics/circuit-design/pwm).** This is useful since many microcontrollers have one (or more) PWM peripherals, but rarely a built-in VDAC.
+**Low-pass RC filters can also be used to create a VDAC (voltage-based digital-to-analogue converter) from a {{% link text="PWM signal" src="/electronics/circuit-design/pulse-width-modulation-pwm" %}}.** This is useful since many microcontrollers have one (or more) PWM peripherals, but rarely a built-in VDAC.
 A simple RC filter placed on the output pin of the PWM signal can convert it into a VDAC, in where the **duty cycle** determines the analogue voltage output.

 ## Low-Pass LC Filter